How Truck Accidents Are Different From Car Accidents

 Truck Accidents More Likely to Cause Serious Personal Injury

 By definition, a large truck weighs more than 10,000 pounds.
 Therefore, crashes involving large trucks are more likely to result in serious personal injury and wrongful death than car accidents because of their sheer mass and larger size.
 In fact, it’s estimated that nearly 10 percent of people involved in a truck accident in Michigan will be killed, requiring an attorney to file a wrongful death lawsuit.

 Large tractor-trailer trucks also carry a higher probability than cars of being involved in deadly multiple-vehicle crashes, because they can weigh in excess of 80,000 pounds.

 Trucking companies are required by federal and state law to keep records of equipment safety and drivers’ hours.
 But many attorneys fail to inspect these records, which is a huge mistake.
 That’s because trucking companies can destroy their records after a certain time period has passed.
 Poor equipment and driver fatigue can cause truck accidents, so careful study of the records may be needed to determine if negligence has occurred.

-Steven M. Gursten, who is managing partner of the law firm, is immediate past president of the Interstate Truck Litigation Group for the American Association for Justice and serves on the Board of Governors for the Association of Interstate Trucking Lawyers of America.
+Steven M. Gursten, who is an attorney and principal at Michigan Auto Law, is a past president of the Interstate Truck Litigation Group for the American Association for Justice and serves on the Board of Governors for the Association of Interstate Trucking Lawyers of America.
 He regularly speaks at seminars throughout Michigan and the United States, helping other lawyers properly handle truck litigation and truck injury accident cases.
 If you feel that you have a just claim for compensation, call a Michigan truck accident attorney.
 For a free, no obligation case evaluation, please fill out our contact form and we will respond to your inquiry within one business day.
 Or to speak to an attorney immediately, please call (800) 777-0028.